quintel/documentation/docs/main/user_manual/model-versions.md

 ---
 id: model-versions
-title: Versions of the model
+title: Model versions
-sidebar_label: Versions of the model
+sidebar_label: Model versions
 ---

 The ETM has multiple model versions.
 On this page you can find documentation explaining how to navigate through these different versions.